 2: Internal Search

-Know what your customer want on your website by adding a “Search” feature on your header area of your website.
+Know what your customer wants on your website by adding a “Search” feature on the header area of your website.
 If you constantly monitor what people are searching for you might be able to create or add products around the search queries.

 Other free diagnostic tools that you can tap are the following: